cerisara/multiplex/README.md

 Bugs so far:

-- Sometimes, when going back and forth from slides to slides and occasionally drawing, it becomes not possible any more to activate the "notes canvas" with the "c" key; then, you have to refresh the page to be able to draw again.
+- Sometimes, when going back and forth from slides to slides and occasionally drawing, it becomes not possible any more to activate the "notes canvas" with the "c" key: you have to refresh the page to be able to draw again.
+I'm not sure it's an issue with this extension or with the original chalkboard plugin, but anyway, it's only a very minor issue.

 Please find below the original README.